michael-chiang-dev5/template-rama/README.md

 # Description

-This is a minimal template for connecting the frontend with backend.
-This github also contains minimal templates for:
+This repo contains minimal templates for:

+- connecting a react frontend to an express backend (see branch `frontend-backend`)
 - websockets (see branch `websockets`)
+- typescript (see branch `typescript`)
 - More to come!

 # Instructions

 `npm install`
 `npm run dev`

-Access on the browser: `http://localhost:8080/`
+# For students

+You may find the following resources helpful: